seankenny/seankenny.github.io/source/_posts/2013-08-14-fullcalendar-with-a-resource-day-view.markdown

 comments: true
 categories: FullCalendar
 ---
+> Update - this [Drag and Drop](http://www.seankenny.me/blog/2014/07/24/resource-fullcalendar-dragging-and-clicking/) post covers some other aspects of this plug-in.

 [FullCalendar](http://arshaw.com/fullcalendar/) is a JavaScript calendar JQuery plug-in.
 I've used it now on 2 projects and it's just great.

 So on another project, we needed to be able to see the calendar agenda day view with it split into vertical columns for each 'resource'.
 There are a few forks that are doing this with FullCalendar but they aren't really suitable for us.
 One has resource rows rather than columns and the other is a fork of an old version of the FullCalendar code.